Does a home warranty cover plumbing?

 While regular warranty coverage is primarily for repair issues on your home’s current plumbing system, add-on coverage may also be available to cover upgrades.
 For example, Cinch Home Services offers optional coverage for your home’s plumbing system.

-Issues a home warranty may not cover for plumbing
+Plumbing issues a home warranty may not cover

 There are limits to what a home warranty covers for plumbing because certain types of water damage may be covered under other kinds of coverage.